 Hugh Shields’s mother Norah and father John both sang and knew children’s street-rhymes and songs, and he was to develop a lifelong interest in these, as well as ‘adult’ folk songs.

-Hugh’s first job after graduating was as a teacher of French and German in Coleraine, Co Derry in the academic year 1953—54.
+Hugh’s first job after graduating was as a teacher of French and German in Coleraine, Co Derry in the academic year 1953–54.
 It was during that time he met the Magilligan singer Eddie Butcher and began to be immersed in the rich local song tradition.
 This relationship was to yield one of the most highly regarded collections of recorded and published Ulster songs in existence.
-The Magilligan collection Shamrock, Rose and Thistle is freely available online at ITMA, and via the ITMA shop we present the published book and CD recordings All the Days of His Life: Eddie Butcher in his Own Words.
+Hugh’s book of Magilligan songs Shamrock, Rose and Thistle Belfast 1981) is now freely available online at ITMA as a multimedia exhibition.
+Two further out-of-print books are also now available from ITMA online: Narrative singing in Ireland (digital version of original 1993 edition) and All the days of his life: Eddie Butcher in his own words (published by ITMA in 2011 with three CDs)

 “I rounded up 7–8 lovely looking children who were playing in the quite vast yards of the farm.
 We recorded some desultory skipping, the recording marred by a strong wind.
 Then we went into a large reverberant shed and recorded a ‘play’ which was really amusing: largely invented, but having traditional structure ‘Bang bang the dishes’.
 It was unfortunate that the two stars took a fit of giggles in the middle of it, for I had hopes of getting a really good recording.
 Anyway the children were very willing and did good things.” – Hugh Shields, writing to his wife Lisa, 16–20 July, 1969